La Bugambilia Pacamara

 ABOUT EL GUATALÓN

 El Guatalón estate is truly a family affair!
-The estate was first established in 1910 by Daniel Juárez, who planted it with Typica and Mundo Novo varieties, and was the first commercial coffee plantation in the region.
+The estate was first established in 1910 by Daniel Juárez, who planted it with Typica and Mundo Novo varieties, and was the first commercial coffee plantation in Santa Rosa.
 Daniel’s son, Juan Alberto Juárez Reyes, took over the farm in the 1970s, and focused on growing the estate’s commercial operations and expanding its land, before handing the farm on to his own son, Guillermo, in 2010.
-Today, Guillermo looks after the estate’s agronomy, while his son Willy has recently joined operations and manages operations at the family’s wet and dry mills.
+Today, Guillermo looks after the estate’s agronomy, while his son Willy manages the family’s wet and dry mills.

 When Guillermo took over the estate, he was determined to focus on producing specialty coffee to achieve higher prices for their efforts.
 He had heard of the Cup of Excellence and decided to participate.
 In 2012 they came very close to qualifying (finishing 24thand just outside the final line up of 23 farms) and were thrilled to receive their first accolade in 2014.
-Since then, the farm has placed nearly every year, most recently in 2023 when two lots placed 13th and 14th.
+Since then, the farm has placed nearly every year, most recently in 2024 when two lots placed sixth in both the washed and natural processing categories.
 These awards and this recognition is very motivating for Guillermo, who loves the challenge:

 “We want to go further.
 We know we can deliver higher quality.
 After all, we know living and succeeding is just about that: always make an extra effort.” – Guillermo Juárez

-El Guatalón estate is divided by altitude and soil type into 5 parcels of land – La Bugambilia, El Cuje, Los Pajuiles, and Guatalón (in the municipality of Santa Rosa de Lima) and La Loma which is located in neighbouring municipality of Mataquescuintla.
+El Guatalón estate is divided by altitude and soil type into 5 parcels of land – La Bugambilia, El Cuje, Los Pajuiles, Guatalón (all four in the municipality of Santa Rosa de Lima) and La Loma, the highest elevated plot, which is located in neighbouring municipality of Mataquescuintla.
+Planted 32 years ago, the family see La Loma as the future of their business, because the warmer climate Santa Rosa has experienced in recent years has led to greater amounts of pest and disease affecting La Bugambilia and El Guatalón.
+This has led to a decline in production at these, which the Juárez hope will eventually be made up by La Loma.

-El Guatalón has many different varieties growing – each generation has introduced new varieties to the farm including Typica, Mundo Novo, Pache, San Ramon, Caturra, Catuaí and most recently Villa Sarchi, Pacamara and Maragogype.
+Currently, the La Loma plot is mainly planted with older Pache variety trees, so Don Guillermo has invested in Panama Gesha and SL28 to increase the value of the parcel’s production.
+Along with these, the rest of El Guatalón has many other varieties growing – each generation has introduced new varieties to the farm including Typica, Mundo Novo, Pache San Ramón, Caturra, Catuaí and most recently Villa Sarchi, Pacamara and Maragogype.
 These varieties flourish in different microclimates and so each has been carefully planted where it is best suited across the estate.
-Coffee is grown under the shade of Garvilea and Cuje trees (both from the Inca family), as well as some native oak and cedar trees.
+Coffee is grown under the shade of Garvilea and Cuje trees (both from the Inga family), as well as some native oak and cedar trees.
 The reason for this is twofold: it protects all coffee trees from direct sunlight and harsh winds, and it allows for the farm to contribute to the region’s efforts in protecting the local flora and fauna.

 ABOUT SANTA ROSA